iamkallolpratim/mojo-jojo/readme.md

 5.Run the command `php artisan migrate` to to create tables.

+6.Run the command `php artisan db:seed --class=UsersTableSeeder` to create 3 different types of user.

 6.Run the command `php artisan serve` to run the app.